 Ellen also assists nonprofit boards in performing their responsibilities of hiring, evaluating and appropriately compensating the executive director.
 She offers expert counsel to boards facing conflicts of interest and internal divisions.

 To retain their tax-exempt status, nonprofits must comply with a myriad of state and federal regulations.
-Ellen offers knowledgeable, practical advice on compliance relating to private inurement, fundraising, participation in “cause marketing” campaigns and charitable sales promotions, unrelated business income, restrictions on lobbying, and Sarbanes-Oxley Act requirements.
+Ellen offers knowledgeable, practical advice on compliance relating to private inurement, fundraising, reinstatement of tax-exempt “501(c)(3)” status, unrelated business income (“UBIT”), restrictions on lobbying, and Sarbanes-Oxley Act requirements.

 For nonprofit clients funded under government grants and contracts, Ellen helps navigate the complex regulations that govern expenditure, reporting, and subcontracting arrangements.